This workshop covers the following topics:

 About the curly hair project:

 The curly hair project is a UK social enterprise dedicated to supporting women and girls with autism spectrum disorders (ASD) and their loved ones.
 Founder Alis Rowe created the organisation in 2013 after struggling to find good quality, uplifting information about ASD for herself.
 Alis Rowe is an acclaimed author and award winning young entrepreneur.
-She has been endorsed by leading professionals including Professor Tony Attwood.
+Her work has been endorsed by leading professionals including Professor Tony Attwood.
 For information about the curly hair project, please visit www.thegirlwiththecurlyhair.co.uk.